andrewscwei/andrewwei-www/app/log/_posts/2015-06-10-migrating-an-ios-app-from-paid-to-freemium.md

 ---
-title: 'Migrating an iOS App From Paid to Freemium'
+title: Migrating an iOS App From Paid to Freemium
 tags:
   - objc
   - mobile
   - ios
+published: true
 ---

 This log details out my recent effort in migrating the iOS app [Calculator³](https://itunes.apple.com/us/app/calculator3/id828838134?ls=1&mt=8) from paid model to freemium model with IAPs.
 Hopefully developers out there who are trying to do the same thing will find this log useful.